 or even blows might rain down on you at any time?

 I'm hoping the former.
-But if you're like most of us, you learned some things before you were eight that no child should learn and carry for the rest of
+But if you're like most of us, you learned some things before you were eight that no child should carry for the rest of his or her

-you can count on reliving it.
+can count on reliving it.
 And it doesn't just make you miserable.
-Once you have a child, your unresolved issues will become issues for your child
+Once you have a child, your unresolved issues become issues for your child.

 So if you were anxious about being good enough academically, your child may be, too.
 Or if you were yelled at, you will find it hard not to yell, even

 though you know it hurt you and will hurt your child.
-If you suffered sibling struggles, your kids' fighting will drive you crazy.
-If you still chafe
+If you suffered sibling struggles, your kids' fighting will trigger you.
+If you still chafe at

 The good news is that if you can release that tight knot inside you that gets triggered about that old issue, you'll be better able to help your child.